Anonymity67543/FaReG/README.md

     - `Group_fairness/wsc.py` WSC metric.
  - `third_party/` Third-party Python packages.
  - `experiment/` Codes to replicate the experiments in the accompanying paper.
-    - `experiment/method.py` Codes to reproduce the numerical results for multi-class classification tasks.
+    - `experiment/method.py` Codes to reproduce the main results for multi-class classification tasks.
     - `experiment/data_gen.py` Codes to generate the dataset used in the accompanying paper.